Skat (card game): Dealing

 At the beginning of each round each player is dealt ten cards, with the two remaining cards (the so-called Skat) being put face down in the middle of the table.
 Dealing follows this pattern: deal three cards each, then deal the Skat, then four cards each, then three cards again ("three–Skat–four–three").
 In four-player rounds, the dealer does not receive any cards and skips actual play of the round.
-He or she may peek into the hand of one other player (if allowed to do so) but never into the Skat.
+The dealer may peek into the hand of one other player (if allowed to do so) but never into the Skat.

 Dealing rotates clockwise around the table, so that the player sitting to the left of the dealer will be dealer for the next round.

 Bidding

 After the cards have been dealt, and before the deal is played out, a bidding or auction (Reizen) is held to decide: